 The Association of Schools and Programs of Public Health (ASPPH) estimates that 250,000 more public health workers will be needed by 2020.

 CEPH expects at least 80 percent of all M.P.H graduates to have either found employment or be enrolled in another educational program within a year of graduation.
-Among those who graduated from our program in 2015-16, 76 percent were employed by December of 2016, and another 14 percent were enrolled in other educational programs, such as medical school.
+Among those who graduated from our program in 2018-2019, 81% were employed by December of 2019, and another 6% were enrolled in other educational programs, such as medical school.

 NIU offers a centralized department called Career Services.
 Career Services offers online posting for internships and jobs, career counseling, resume and cover letter preparation and practice interviews.